Adavidson87/hello-world/README.md

 To use app, install expo cli by using your terminal: npm install --global expo-cli.
 Then start expo in your terminal with: expo start.

+Sign into or create an account with Google firebase, and use credientials to set up database.

 You can run it on your mobile device by installing the Expo mobile app or on your computer by downloading and installing a simulator/emulator.
 Android Studio was used during development.  iOS Simulator for MacOS.